|

 - All classes of ebikes are allowed on streets.

-- NO ebikes are allowed on natural surface trails (that is, mountain bike trails).
+- Ebikes are allowed on state-owned, DNR-maintained natural surface trails (that is, mountain bike trails) unless otherwise stated.
+Otherwise, ebikes are not allowed on natural surface trails (that is, mountain bike trails).

 Check your state and local laws and ordinances to see how ebikes are governed and if the rules are enforced.